secure-compilation/when-good-components-go-bad/README.md

   **[When Good Components Go Bad: Formally Secure Compilation Despite
      Dynamic Compromise](https://arxiv.org/abs/1802.00588)**.
 February 2018.

-### IEEE S&P Reviews ###

-File `sp2019-reviews-answers.txt` contains the reviews we received on a previous IEEE S&P submission together with answers and explanations of how we have improved the paper in response to this helpful feedback.

 ### Prerequisites ###

 This development requires Coq v8.7.1 to work, as well as the following libraries: